Kidnapping For Ransom

 Really, the most crucial thing in these cases is, in my opinion – having tried a lot of big cases over the years – over 200 jury trials and some of the most serious cases you can think of – is really the client and the attorney working together, because a client obviously is going to do and think of everything they possibly can to help themselves.

-The lawyer has the experience and obviously has been in battles where the person is looking at the significant amount of time in custody.
-So, for me, if my client is working with me and we're working together and I zero-in for the client how they can help me, it really makes a difference in defending some of these cases.
+The lawyer has the experience and obviously has been in battles where the person is looking at a significant amount of time in custody.
+So, for me, if my client is working with me and we're working together and I zero in for the client on how they can help me, it really makes a difference in defending some of these cases.

-Especially cases that are on the fence and are close.
-There is a jury instruction basically that says tie goes to the defendant, so if there's some evidence that points to guilt, some evidence that points to innocence and the jury can't decide which evidence is stronger, that's a not guilty verdict right there.
+Especially cases that are on the fence and close.
+There is a jury instruction that basically says the tie goes to the defendant, so if there's some evidence that points to guilt and some evidence that points to innocence, and the jury can't decide which evidence is stronger, that's a not-guilty verdict right there.

 So, it's really crucial in these cases that a criminal defense attorney has a good relationship with their client, and also, the criminal defense attorney – when you're talking about kidnapping for ransom, extortion – you're already behind the eight-ball.

-The jury walks into that trial looking at what this guy is charged with, then he must have done it.
-Of course, this is not right.
-That's not our criminal justice system, but its reality.
+The jury walks into that trial looking at what this guy is charged with; then, he must have done it.
+Of course, I'm afraid that's not right.
+That's not our criminal justice system, but it's reality.
 So, that's the first thing I attack when I do the voir dire of these jurors.
-I say listen, how many of you already think the client's guilty just because they are charged, and some people raise their hand.
+I say, listen.
+How many of you already think the client's guilty just because they are charged, and some people raise their hands?